-3. Evaluate serving Local, Relevant offers:
+3. Evaluate Serving Local, Relevant Offers

-Measure funnel performance for visitors that are geo-targeted versus a control group – are people finding this “filtration” helpful or confining in a way?
-Statistically, do visitors that are directly served with local offers differ in behavior than those that are asked to “choose your location”?
+Measure funnel performance for visitors that are geo-targeted versus a control group – are people finding it helpful or confining in a way?
+Statistically, do visitors served with local offers differ in behavior from those asked to choose their location?
 Test it!

 Another common issue is product or service availability for certain countries.
-Sometimes, you can only sell in one country and informing your international traffic of such is considered good practice.
+Sometimes, you can only sell in one country, and informing your international traffic of such is considered good practice.

-4. Match Marketing
+4. Match Paid Marketing Campaigns

-5. Evaluate visual elements
+5. Evaluate Visual Elements

-The way bright colors are interpreted by one culture on side of the planet may be vastly different to another.
-Think of holiday themes as an example, or national flags as another.
+The way bright colors are interpreted by one culture on side of the planet may be vastly different from another.
+Think of holiday themes or national flags.

 Here is Marriott.com as viewed from France:

 Even without understanding the content, the visual difference is significant.
-Also note that the initial form on the page for the Japanese site is different.
+Also, note that the initial form on the page for the Japanese site is different.

 The Italian version:

-It gets very interesting in the “Special Offers” page on Skype.com:
+It gets very interesting in the “Special Offers” page on Skype.com.

-1. IP Redirect:
+1. IP Redirect

 The GeoIP API (MaxMind) will enable you to quickly configure your server to divert traffic according to the originating IP.
 Your web analytics and optimization should do the rest.
 All you need to make sure it that you have a couple of landing pages to test your assumptions on.

 2. Pay-Per-Click Advertising (PPC)

-Another easy, yet possibly expensive, way of testing geo-location is using a PPC platform such as AdWords.
+Another easy way of testing geo-location is using a PPC platform such as Google Ads or Facebook Ads.
 You can set your campaign targeting to very specific locations and languages, as well as set the destination URLs of your individual ads.

-The downside is that it requires a fair amount of work to setup, and might not coincide with your branding efforts internationally.
-An important note about this method is that it does not solve the problem of language, but only the country location.
+The downside is that it requires a fair amount of work to set up, and might not work well with your branding efforts internationally.
+An important note about this method is that it does not solve the problem of language, but only the country’s location.
 So if your service or product is available internationally, you probably shouldn’t limit the geographic location for which Google serves results.

-4. Geo Target Content
+4. Geo-Target Content

-For content specific items, and multivariate testing, geo-targeted placements and elements will rely on your current traffic flow and allow you to run these experiments without the PPC overhead and an international SEO strategy.
+For content-specific items, and multivariate testing, geo-targeted placements and elements will rely on your current traffic flow and allow you to run these experiments without the PPC overhead and an international SEO strategy.

 There are several options:

-2. Web Services and Tools:
+2. Web Services and Tools

-How to Monitor Geo Targeted Conversion Tests
+How to Monitor Geo-Targeted Conversion Tests

 One option is to ask people that are located worldwide to browse your targeted pages and inform you of the results.
 Another, far more convenient method, is to use a “global geo proxy network” that allows you to browse the web from different global locations.